-Our smaller sets (16 to 24 inches wide) of refractory cement logs weigh around 50 pounds, and that's not counting the burner!
+Our smaller sets of refractory cement logs weigh around 50 pounds, and that's not counting the burner!
 Extremely large sets can get up to 100 pounds in weight, although individual logs rarely weigh more than 15 pounds.

 Gas log set height varies based on the size and the type of burner you choose.
 All of these log stacks are designed to fit in a standard, up-to-code fireplace.
 The difference is that some units have low profiles, which could leave a large gap in a high fireplace.
 In other cases, tall gas log stacks that will fit in a standard fireplace might look too cramped.